 England cannot rely on pink ball miracles in Adelaide, Joe Root warns

+England cannot rely on pink ball miracles in Adelaide Ashes Test, Joe Root warns

-Australia have won all games they have played in the format, including five at this ground.
+Australia have won all games they have played in the format, including five at this ground

 Joe Root has warned his England side cannot rely on the pink ball to work miracles as they look to launch their Ashes fightback under lights at the Adelaide Oval.